 ESS Support Guide 2a Designing evidence collection methods

-This guide covers things to think about when designing a suitable evaluation method for the evidence you want to collect.
+This guide covers things organisations should think about when designing a suitable evaluation method for the evidence they want to collect.

 ESS Support Guide 2b Storing Evidence

-This guide looks at how to store the information you need to use in evaluation.
+This guide looks at how organisations can store the information they need to use in evaluation.

 Evaluating Community Projects – A Practical Guide

 These guidelines were developed to help 20 community and voluntary organisations to evaluate their work.

 ESS Evaluation Tool: Evaluation planning template

 This template is a simple tool to help organisations plan their monitoring and evaluation,